 Signs of Connection Problems

-- Roblox has trouble with or fails to load online games, sometimes showing the player an error message (which can include "Could Not Connect" or "ID=17 Failure" messages).
+- Roblox has trouble with or fails to load online experiences, sometimes showing the player an error message (which can include "Could Not Connect" or "ID=17 Failure" messages).

 - Loading screen on the website takes a long time or never finishes to load.

-- Player can visit games in the Build or Edit modes, but not in Play mode.
+- Players can visit experiences in the Build or Edit modes, but not in Play mode.

-- Games randomly or consistently tell you that they have shut down.
+- Experiences randomly or consistently tell you that they have shut down.